 Before getting into the stages, you should know that there are some amazing benefits to growing a thick beard.
 If you ever think about picking up the razor and shaving it all off, you should come back to these benefits.
 They’ll keep you pushing forward with your beard growth.

 Are you out in the sun a lot?
 Whether you love going to the beach or like to spend time outdoors, men with a lot of skin exposure typically develop leathery skin.

 However, those with beards have a layer of protection.
 Studies show that beards block 95 percent of all harmful UV rays.

 As the temperature dips into the 50s, 40s, 30s, and lower your beard actually protects your face from harsh winds and the cold.
 It’s a barrier that can protect you from these harsh, icy winds.

 While wind and cold weather may cause dry skin or chapping, you can use your beard as thermal protection.

 Defend Against Throat Disease

-Did you know that studies have found facial hair keeps airborne bacteria out of your mouth, which help protect your throat against diseases.
-This was documented in 1875 in the “Pulmonary Tuberculosis” by Dr. Addison Dutcher.
+Did you know that studies have found facial hair keeps airborne bacteria out of your mouth, which helps protect your throat against diseases?
+Dr. Addison Dutcher documented this in 1875 in the “Pulmonary Tuberculosis”.